Skip to Content

 Relax by the Pool

 If you’re a pool person, spend your day wasting away beneath the Nevada sun.
-Las Vegas some of the most elaborate pools in the world.
-Use your time in Vegas by yourself to squeeze in the relaxation you deserve.
+Nobody bugging you to leave.

 Spa Day

-Spending time at a Las Vegas spa is something that could pull you away from your group if traveling with others.
-Use your solo time to book that spa day you’ve always had your eye on.
+Spending time at a Las Vegas spa could pull you away from your group if you’re traveling with others.
+Splurge on a spa day – You deserve it.

 Message bed at Caesars Palace's Qua Spa